Electricity sector in Brazil: Transmission

+The Brazilian Energy Research Agency (EPE) has published a 10-year expansion plan outlining a projected investment of US$ 20 billion in the electricity transmission sector by 2029.
+This plan specifies allocating US$ 14 billion to the expansion of transmission lines and US$ 6 billion to the expansion of substations.

 Distribution

 In Brazil, there are 49 utilities with distribution concessions and about 64% of Brazilian distribution assets are controlled by private sector companies.
 The following table lists Brazil's most important distribution companies: